pierrebaudot/infotopopy/docs/topological_learning.rst

 and the original `Hopfield's network <https://www.pnas.org/content/79/8/2554>`_, since it implements simplicial homology (see `Poincaré’s Analysis Situs <http://analysis-situs.math.cnrs.fr/-Textes-originaux-.html>`_ , that arguably foundate algebraic topology) and information theory in a single framework (see `Shannon’s theory of communication <https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjtrqOXrsPrAhVCrxoKHcBDBrQQgAMoAHoECBIQAg&url=http%3A%2F%2Fscholar.google.fr%2Fscholar_url%3Furl%3Dhttps%3A%2F%2Fpure.mpg.de%2Frest%2Fitems%2Fitem_2383162_7%2Fcomponent%2Ffile_2456978%2Fcontent%26hl%3Dfr%26sa%3DX%26scisig%3DAAGBfm2dgGR4Ly92eRCfhrM1BgCnbIBvBA%26nossl%3D1%26oi%3Dscholarr&usg=AOvVaw0ha99XPEPwgTiv3oMC7PTE>`_ , that foundate information theory), applied effectively to empirical data.

+The Poincaré-Shannon machine are generic feed forward deep networks with algebraic topology imposed layered structure of a chain complex.
+The neurons are random variables and are whatever measurable functions (linear, non linear), which is a fairly large class of functions (for example, using `Solovay's axiomatic of set theory <https://www.researchgate.net/publication/239065757_A_Model_of_Set_Theory_in_Which_Every_Set_of_Reals_is_Lebesgue_Measurable>`_, all functions are measurable).
+In the general (and computationally hard) setting of general information strutures that considers the lattice of partitions, the Poincaré-Shannon machine are
+Universal Classifiers, in the sens that a partition corresponds exactly to an equivalence class and in theory such a model would span all classifications up to equivalence).
+This topological structure allows, and in fact implements, that layers are not necessarilly serial but can be parralel (well known architectures in real sensory cortical systems, for example the ventral and dorsal visual streams in human cortex would corresponds to two facets of the human brain complex with two (at least partially disjoint information paths ).

+Beside this architectural difference with

 Unsupervised topological learning